 Pope Sixtus IV commissioned the Sistine Chapel, perhaps the most noteworthy place in Vatican City, in 1477.
 Lorenzo de’ Medici, of Florence, sent many leading artists of the time, including Botticelli and Perugino, to decorate the interior of the chapel with frescoes.
 At a later time, between 1508-1512, Michelangelo was commissioned to paint his famous frescoes of the Creation and the Fall of man; still to date, the largest work ever completed by a single artist.

-Signs are posted within the Sistine Chapel for no photography but the majority of people were disregarding this request.
+There are signs within the Sistine Chapel calling for no photography, but the majority of people were disregarding this request.
 My group made our way into the Chapel shoulder-to-shoulder with the hundreds of others doing the same.
-It was scorching hot and though it is a once in a lifetime visit for me, it was nothing short of miserable.
+It was scorching hot, and though it is a once in a lifetime visit for me, it was nothing short of miserable.
 The painting was beautiful and detailed, but I did not feel it was anything more spectacular than other things we had seen inside the museum.

 The Vatican Museum

-The Vatican Museum contains thousands upon thousands of exhibits and works, with the world’s most famous religious sculpture being Michelangelo’s “Pieta”, a marble sculpture of the virgin Mary and dead Christ, completed in 1499.
+The Vatican Museum contains thousands upon thousands of exhibits and works, with the world’s most famous religious sculpture being Michelangelo’s Pieta, a marble sculpture of the Virgin Mary and dead Christ, completed in 1499.
 The “Pieta” on display is a plaster cast of the original.
-It is said that one could visit the museum daily for a month and still, not see every piece.
+I’ve heard that one could visit the museum daily for a month and still, not see every piece.

 The Vatican Museum actually consists of eight museums, five galleries, and the Sistine Chapel.
 Other items you will see along your tour include hand-painted walls, ceilings, and frescoes, mosaics, busts, statues, fountains, crypts, gems, art, stones, marble works, inlaid parquet floors, and old masterpieces.
 My favorites were the Gallery of Statues and the bronze Hercules of the Theatre of Pompey.

-Note: Many exhibits I was introduced to at the Vatican Museum, I later saw touring on display at the Hermitage Museum in Russia.
+Note: Many exhibits I was encountered at the Vatican Museum, I later saw touring on display at the Hermitage Museum in Russia.

-Hint: It is extremely hot and muggy inside the museum.
+Hint: It is extremely warm and muggy inside the museum.
 Bring your own bottled water and a sweat cloth, which will come in handy.